php-fig/fig-standards/proposed/phpdoc-tags.md

 "Type" to indicate what is expected.
 The "name" is required only when some
 @param tags are omitted due to all useful info already being visible in the code signature itself.
 The description is OPTIONAL yet RECOMMENDED.

+The name of the parameter MUST be prefixed with a dollar sign (`$`) to indicate the start of a variable name.
+OPTIONAL the variadic operator (`...`) MAY be used to indicate that the parameter is variadic.
+The variadic operator MAY only be applied to the last parameter.

 It is RECOMMENDED when documenting to use this tag with every function and method.